-Lien stripping refers to stripping a second or even a third mortgage off a home if the amount owing on the first or first and second trust deeds is greater than the value of the property.
+Lien stripping refers to stripping a second or even a third mortgage off a home if the amount owing on the senior deed or deed of trust is greater than the value of the property.
 For clients who are considering Chapter 13 bankruptcy and are unable to meet their mortgage obligations, lien stripping is a powerful debt management tool.
 Many people are not aware of this option and can make choices that are more harmful to their financial situation.

 By lien stripping under Chapter 13 bankruptcy, clients could be able to:

 - Eliminate second or third unsecured mortgages to free up extra money